-Washington Boulevard (VA 237) - Westover to East Falls Church - between McKinley Road and Lee Highway (US 29).
+Washington Boulevard (VA 237) - Westover to East Falls Church, between McKinley Road and Lee Highway (US 29)

 About the Project

-The most significant feature of the proposed layout is the introduction of bike lanes in both directions; some stretches getting an additional 2′ or 3′ buffer against moving traffic.
+The most significant feature of the proposed layout is the introduction of bicycle lanes in both directions; some stretches getting an additional 2′ or 3′ buffer against moving traffic.
 The 2011 East Falls Church Area Plan calls for bike lanes along the entire stretch of Washington Boulevard through the master plan area.
-The 2008 Bicycle Element of the Master Transportation Plan (MTP) also calls for bike lanes in the same area.
+The 2008 Bicycle Element of the Master Transportation Plan also calls for bike lanes in the same area.